Revelers say hello to 2019, goodbye to an unsettling year

 AUSTRALIA

+An estimated million people crowded Sydney Harbor as Australia's largest city rang in the new year with a spectacular, soul-tinged fireworks celebration.

+One of the most complex displays in Australia's history included gold, purple and silver fireworks pulsating to the tune of "(You Make Me Feel Like) A Natural Woman," made famous by Aretha Franklin, who died in August.
+The show used 8.5 tons of fireworks and featured more than 100,000 pyrotechnic effects.

-A thunderstorm drenched tens of thousands of people as they gathered for Sydney’s traditional spectacular fireworks display, creating a show of its own with dozens of lightning strikes.
+Earlier, a thunderstorm drenched tens of thousands of people as they gathered for the traditional display, creating a show of its own with dozens of lightning strikes.

-Police estimated that more than a million people would crowd Sydney Harbor to view the glittering fireworks.
-People began gathering early in the day at popular vantage points, including the Opera House and the ends of the Harbor Bridge.

-The show was to feature more than 100,000 pyrotechnic effects accompanied by music culminating at midnight with “(You Make Me Feel Like) A Natural Woman,” made famous by Aretha Franklin, who died in August.

-Police said they were taking precautions to prevent any terrorist attack, but assured revelers there was no specific threat.
+Police said they took precautions to prevent any terrorist attack, but assured revelers there was no specific threat.

-“We put obstacles between those large crowds and vehicles to ensure people can get in and out safely and enjoy their night in safety,” police Acting Deputy Commissioner Mark Walton said.

 More than 1 billion people around the world were expected to watch the fireworks on television.